 The NSW Department of Education and Communities welcomes research undertaken in its schools that is of high quality and of value to public education and the field of education generally.
 Research cannot be conducted in NSW government schools without the approval of the DEC.
 Applications for approval to conduct research are made under the State Education Research Applications Process (SERAP).

-SERAP has been revised to support the quality of research activity in government schools, to enhance the benefits to the Department of that research activity and to reflect the Department’s regional structure.
+SERAP has been revised to support the quality of research activity in government schools, to enhance the benefits to the DEC of that research activity and to reflect the Department’s regional structure.
 As part of the revision of SERAP an online application process has been developed to support an efficient and focussed way of submitting quality applications.

 - primary schools

 - secondary schools

 - central schools